Guy Maier: Maier and Pattison

 After Maier and Pattison heard a two-piano performance by Harold Bauer (1873-1951) and Ossip Gabrilowitsch (1878–1936), they began to play together.
 When the United States entered World War I, Maier volunteered for the entertainment service of the YMCA, and Pattison joined the infantry.
 In France, they gave two-piano recitals for American troops.
 After the armistice, they gave a recital in Paris that was attended by President Woodrow Wilson and French Premier Georges Clemenceau.

 Playing classic works from the two-piano repertory in addition to their own arrangements of the works of great composers, Maier and Pattison traveled widely through the 1920s, giving two-piano concerts in the United States and Europe.

-In 1922, they joined Leopold Godowsky (1870–1938) in the final number of a concert in Carnegie Hall, where they played Godowsky’s three-piano contrapuntal paraphrase of Carl Maria von Weber’s Invitation to the Dance.
+In 1922, they joined Leopold Godowsky (1870–1938) in the final number of a concert in Carnegie Hall, where they played Godowsky's three-piano contrapuntal paraphrase of Carl Maria von Weber's Invitation to the Dance.
 Godowsky dedicated the work to Maier and Pattison.
-In 1928, they gave the Carnegie Hall premiere of Mozart’s Andante and Variations, K. 501, a work composed in 1786 but never before played in the New York hall.
-As their reputation grew, they became known as “The Piano Twins.”
+In 1928, they gave the Carnegie Hall premiere of Mozart's Andante and Variations, K. 501, a work composed in 1786 but never before played in the New York hall.
+As their reputation grew, they became known as "The Piano Twins."
 They also performed with orchestras in Boston, New York, Philadelphia, Chicago, and other cities.
-In 1931, they announced a “friendly split” and embarked on a farewell tour of the United States.
-Time magazine said they were “as difficult to dissociate as Rosencrantz & Guildenstern, liver & bacon or the Cherry Sisters.”
-Both were “excellent musicians,” Time said, but Maier was “the better showman.
-He is more given to swaying over the keyboard, to making his crescendoes look mighty as well as sounding so.
+In 1931, they announced a "friendly split" and embarked on a farewell tour of the United States.
+Time magazine said they were "as difficult to dissociate as Rosencrantz & Guildenstern, liver & bacon or the Cherry Sisters."
+Both were "excellent musicians," Time said, but Maier was "the better showman.

+He is more given to swaying over the keyboard, to making his crescendos look mighty as well as sounding so.
 He is not above making occasional impromptu speeches or working for a laugh.
-Pattison’s contribution is just as important but he makes it more quietly, focuses more on his piano.”
-In March, 1937, Maier and Pattison joined in a reunion concert on the stage of the Works Progress Administration Theatre of Music in New York.
+Pattison's contribution is just as important, but he makes it more quietly, focuses more on his piano."
+In March 1937, Maier and Pattison joined in a reunion concert on the stage of the Works Progress Administration Theatre of Music in New York.